Reading time: 5 mins

 Black is a fantastic option because it is Adaptable and Classic.
 When you use black as your primary brand color, you will be able to include other colours easily since it is a default in all text formats.

 Gray is the absence of all colours, which is why it has a power unlike any other.
 It is a symbol of Neutrality and goes well with any brand.
-Gray is automatically associated with Luxury and Intelligence due to brands such as Wikipedia, Apple, Mercedes-Benz, Nissan, Forbes and Audi.
+Professional Wikipedia experts recognise that Gray has consistently been associated with concepts of luxury and intelligence, largely due to the prominence of brands like Wikipedia, Apple, Mercedes-Benz, Nissan, Forbes and Audi.
 Technology brands and luxury brands have benefited from gray’s Refined and Aesthetically Pleasing appeal.
 Its inherent subtlety can be a perk.
 You can use this colour for your brand as a mark of Sophistication and Elegance.